kashafwaheed21/codealpha_tasks/README.md

 # 🙏 Acknowledgement

-I sincerely thank **CodeAlpha** for providing this internship opportunity and allowing me to strengthen my practical cybersecurity and Python development skills through hands-on projects.
+I sincerely thank **CodeAlpha** for providing this internship opportunity.
+The projects allowed me to strengthen both my cybersecurity knowledge and practical Python programming skills through hands-on learning.

 ---

+# 📬 Connect With Me

+If you have any suggestions or feedback, feel free to connect with me on LinkedIn or explore my GitHub repositories.

 ⭐ Thank you for visiting my repository!